 Why do we load a plane from the front to the back?
 Everyone in line is waiting on the people in front of them to put their luggage overhead and be seated.
 Hallelujah!
 We are loading the plane from the back to the front.
 No more waiting.
 Just stow your luggage and take a seat.
 Thank goodness one airline said this would be the new normal.
 It is so much faster!

 There are also no more carts in the aisles.
 You receive a bag with water and a snack either as you board the plane or shortly after takeoff.
 Just think of all the time saved in this process.
 Staff do not have to procure multiple types of beverages and snacks.
 The catering service does not have a lot to load on the plane.
 The flight attendants do not spend most of the flight standing in the aisles.
 The restrooms are more easily accessible.
 And, you have you own bag to put the garage in when you are finished with your treat.
 Now, I am sure you will say this takes some of the fun out of travel but from an efficiency standpoint, it is an excellent change.

 Even the restaurants in the airports are making changes.
 No more menus.
 Just hover your phone over the QR code on the table to bring up the menu.

 I am so excited to be able to travel again that I will embrace the required changes.
-Some of them for the better and some of them to keep us all healthy.
+Some of innovative techniques are for the better and some of them will keep us all healthy.

 Have you traveled yet?
 What was your experience like?